 - Award of Merit may be given at the discretion of the judge to outstanding entries that did not win Best of Breed or Best in Show.

 Dog Show Terminology

 Whether or not you are a fan of dog shows, you may have heard some terms that leave you guessing.
 Some of them might be easy to figure out but others are not so obvious.
 Here are some of the terms commonly used in dog shows with explanations of their meanings:

 All Rounder describes a dog show judge who is licensed to judge all breeds.

 Bait is an object used to get and keep a dog's attention in the show ring, such as a treat or toy.
 Some shows do not allow bait to be used.

-Benched Show (or bench show) refers to a dog show at which dogs are assigned to separate benches when not in the showing ring.
-Spectators can approach each bench to learn more about the dog present.
+Benched Show (or bench show) refers to a dog show where dogs are assigned to separate benches when they are not in the showing ring.
+Spectators can approach each bench to learn more about the dog.
 The Westminster Kennel Club Dog Show is one of the few benched shows in the United States.